Batierk/business-application-playground/readme.md

   * after a given year '>='
 * author (AuthorId)
 * whether it is best seller or not.
+- As a Book store user I should at least provide one search criteria to generate report.
 - As a Book store user I should be able to see the Word report that is generated with user friendly formatting.

 Example for formatting: